google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

       <p>A DOM element has lost focus.</p>
       <aside class="key-point">
         <strong>Note:</strong>
-        a <code>blur</code> event does not necessarily imply a state change.
+        A <code>blur</code> event does not necessarily imply a state change.
         In many cases a <code>blur</code> event means a user is switching focus from one form element to another.
       </aside>